Seite wählen

 Beaches in Switzerland

-Beaches in Switzerland: enjoy that barefoot feeling on Lake Zurich.
+Beaches in Switzerland: enjoy that barefoot waterfront feeling on Lake Zurich.
 (Picture: Internaut)

 And yet I am here to argue that there are amazing Swiss sandy beaches, which by some measures can compete with their Caribbean counterparts.